GyanviB19/AWS-Portfolio/README.md

 <h3>Deliverables</h3>
 <b>1.
 Data Protection System:</b> <br>
-> Created IAM roles and policies for secure access control.<br>
+•Created IAM roles and policies for secure access control.<br>
-> Implemented encryption with KMS keys for sensitive data in S3.<br>
+•Implemented encryption with KMS keys for sensitive data in S3.<br>
-> Applied replication and versioning in S3 to ensure data redundancy and disaster recovery.<br>
+•Applied replication and versioning in S3 to ensure data redundancy and disaster recovery.<br>

 <b>2.
 Data Governance Pipeline:</b> <br>
-> Designed an ETL pipeline in AWS Glue to detect sensitive data and evaluate data quality.<br>
+•Designed an ETL pipeline in AWS Glue to detect sensitive data and evaluate data quality.<br>
-> Set up automated workflows for data processing, including checks for completeness and uniqueness.<br>
+•Set up automated workflows for data processing, including checks for completeness and uniqueness.<br>
-> Enabled replication rules and versioning in S3 for backups and data recovery.<br>
+•Enabled replication rules and versioning in S3 for backups and data recovery.<br>

 <b>3.
 Data Monitoring System:</b> <br>
-> Built a CloudWatch dashboard to monitor S3 usage, billing metrics, and other key performance indicators.
+•Built a CloudWatch dashboard to monitor S3 usage, billing metrics, and other key performance indicators.
-> Configured CloudWatch alarms to notify when certain thresholds (e.g., bucket size bytes) were reached.
+•Configured CloudWatch alarms to notify when certain thresholds (e.g., bucket size bytes) were reached.
-> Set up CloudTrail to record user activity.
+•Set up CloudTrail to record user activity.
-> Stored logs in an encrypted S3 bucket with versioning enabled to maintain secure records of user actions.
+•Stored logs in an encrypted S3 bucket with versioning enabled to maintain secure records of user actions.